GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/getting-started.md

 }
 ```

 If your users logout form their account you should use logout instead for completely logging out from the session.
+Logout disconnects and deletes the offline state for the user.
 You logout by calling:

 ```swift
 chatClient.logout {